 What makes bench dips practical is the built-in difficulty scaling.
-Bend your knees and you reduce the load significantly.
-Most beginners can do their first set on day one.
+Bend your knees and you reduce the load substantially.
+Most beginners can complete their first set on day one.
 Straighten the legs and the triceps work harder.
-Elevate the feet on a second bench and you're approaching parallel bar dip territory.
+Elevate the feet on a second bench and you're approaching parallel-bar dip territory.
 You can train the same movement pattern for months, progressing without ever needing new equipment.

 One thing worth mentioning upfront.
 Bench dips have gotten some criticism for shoulder stress, and that concern is valid if you go too deep or let your body drift away from the bench.
 Done with controlled depth and proper positioning, they're a solid exercise.
 Done carelessly, they can aggravate the anterior shoulder capsule.
 The form cues below will keep you in the safe zone.